oh-facts/YK-Game-Engine/readme.md

-## YK Game Engine
+## opengl renderer

-  A game engine written in C and w/ opengl for its rendering backend.
+  A real time renderer written in C and w/ opengl for its rendering backend.
 Cross platform and optimized for performance and scalability.

 ## Features